mohsinkhan26/UISpriteManager/README.md

 ![HowToUse-04.png](https://github.com/mohsinkhan26/UISpriteManager/blob/master/Screenshots/HowToUse-04.png)

 ### Remember
-* Drag SpriteManager.prefab in the first scene and it will persist
+* Drag UISpriteManager.prefab in the first scene and it will persist

 ### TODO
 * Check for duplicate entries in list and highlight with red background